Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the action ('fetch a small sample') and purpose ('for schema discovery'), specifying both verb and resource.
-It distinguishes from siblings like 'describe_table' (metadata) and 'run_select' (full queries), but doesn't explicitly name alternatives.
+The description clearly states the action ('Fetch a small sample') and the resource ('from a table') with a specific purpose ('for schema discovery').
+It distinguishes itself from siblings like 'describe_table' (which describes schema without sampling) and 'list_tables' (which only lists tables).

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.